QuantEcon/Bookshelf/server/js/db/README.md

 #### Running migrations

 * Type `npm run migrate` to run migrations.
-In case there is an error of  `migrate` command not found, then use `./../../node_modules/migrate/bin/migrate`in `server/js/db`.
+In case there is an error of  `migrate` command not found, then use `./../../node_modules/migrate/bin/migrate`in `server/js/db`, or you can install the package globally with `npm install  migrate -g`.

 **TODO**